mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    ADC noise and filter measurement setup :label:`hwsetup`

 The AD7124 device driver falls under the industry-standard Industrial Input-Output (IIO) framework, which has a well-established software API (including Python bindings).
 Application code can run locally (on the Pi) or on a remote machine via network, serial, or USB connection.
 Furthermore, the pyadi-iio abstraction layer takes care of much of the boilerplate setup required for interfacing with IIO devices, greatly simplifying the software interface.
-The following code illustrates how to open a connection to the AD7124-8, configure it, capture a block of data, then close the connection.
+The AD7124-8 Data Capture code block illustrates how to open a connection to the AD7124-8, configure it, capture a block of data, then close the connection.

 .. -----------------------------------------------------|
 .. code-block:: python